 Cruising with the extended family?
 Learn more about planning a group cruise.

 No Kids?
 No Problem!

 If March and April are the best times for you to travel, but you'd rather share your vacation with as few children as possible, take heart.
 There are options for cruising during spring break that will get you away from the family and student scene.
 Here are some tips:

-Choose a luxury or boutique line: While most of the luxury lines welcome children, they also do not have the extensive facilities that the mainstream cruise lines offer.
-The ships of Silversea, Windstar, Oceania Cruises, Seabourn Cruise Line and Regent Seven Seas Cruises are likely to have few children onboard, while the Statendam class of Holland America ships and Celebrity Century are also good bets for minimal children.
+Choose a luxury or boutique line.
+While most of the luxury lines welcome children, they do not have the extensive facilities that the mainstream cruise lines offer.
+As a result, the ships of Silversea, Windstar, Oceania Cruises, Seabourn Cruise Line and Regent Seven Seas Cruises are likely to have relatively few children onboard.
 Many river cruise lines tend to have a couple of late-March itineraries, sure to be virtually kid-free.
 But remember: Northern Europe will be cold at that time of year.